 Grading will reflect University standards, and will be based largely on the papers and the quizzes, as well as timely completion of non-graded activities. - Three Short Papers, drop the lowest.
-60 percent. - Presentation 10% - Quizzes 30% For information about GPA, see: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx (Links to an external site.)
-Papers:
+60 percent. - Presentation 10% - Quizzes 30% For information about GPA, see: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx Papers:

-There will be three six-seven page essays (not including works cited page).
-Essays should be double-spaced, with one inch margins in a normal typing font (e.g. Times New Roman), with a point size of 12.
+There will be three six page essays (not including works cited page).
+Essays will be typed, doublespaced, with one inch margins in a normal typing font (e.g. Times New Roman), with a point size of 12.
 You will drop the lowest grade, and the remainder will count for 60 percent.
-You must write the first one; you may choose to skip either the second or third if you wish, or turn in all three and drop the lowest.
+You must write the first two; you may choose to skip the third if you wish.
 Quizzes: